-Our Mexico trip in 2019 was so much fun with amazing food, awesome sights, so much colour, a bit of dancing and great people and I felt I really needed to do it again.
+Our Mexico trip in 2019 was so much fun with amazing food, awesome sights, so much colour, a bit of dancing and great people, so good that I really want to do it again!

-And, I also need more time to practice my Spanish!
+I also need another excuse to practice my very basic Spanish!

 This will be my 3rd trip to Mexico and even though this year was wonderful, I know that this next trip is going to be even better as I have tweaked it all yet again.